PedroG-8/Air-Lift/README.md

-# Air-Lift
+# Air Lift

-## Simulator of the life cycle of the pilot, hostess and passengers in a flight from one airport to another made in Java
+## Application in Java that simulates the life cycle of the pilot, hostess and passengers in a flight from one airport to another.

+Features:
+- Individual threads for each entity
+- Three shared regions (Departure airport, plane and destination airport)
+- Dynamic number of passengers and flight capacity

+Final grade: 16/16

 Developed with: